pbormo/networking2_prediction/README.md

 # Network Throughput Prediction with LSTM

 This project aims to predict network throughput in Software-Defined Networks (SDN) using machine learning techniques.
-It includes automated packet capturing, preprocessing of pcap files, and an LSTM-based prediction model.
+It includes automated packet capturing, preprocessing of pcap files and an LSTM-based prediction model.

 ## Table of Contents
 1. [Pre-requisites](#prerequisites)